 There is a type of flip flop made by Teva that comes with a built-in arch and a substantial supportive sole.
 Even though this type of flip flop is much more supportive than the rest, I still don’t recommend wearing them more than 4 to 5 hours a day.
 Remember that flip flops don’t have a heel counter, so they don’t provide any ankle support.

-If your child is suffering from foot pain, or you just want to provide him or her with the best pair of flip flops in the market, below you can find a selection of the best fitting and supportive flip flops for children:
+If your child is suffering from foot pain, or you just want to provide him or her with the best pair of flip flops in the market, below you can find a selection of the best fitting and supportive flip flops for children.
+Please refresh your browser if you can’t see the recommendations.

 Do wide flip flops for children exist?
 In other words, will flip flops fit a child who has wide or extra wide feet?
 They will, but certain styles will fit better than others!
 In the selection I provide above, the styles made by “Crocs” will fit a child with wide feet!